 All applicants must have graduated or will graduate from a U.S. or Canada dental school and must apply through PASS at the ADEA website.
 When the application is submitted through PASS, no additional application fee is required.
 Applicants must submit the following:

 - PASS application

-- Three PPI’s and PEF’s, which include letters of recommendation, consisting of at least one from a Pediatric Dentistry Faculty Member and one from a Dean or Associate Dean of your dental school.
-Each individual faculty may complete both a PPI and a PEF, if desired.
+- Three PEF's, which may include letters of recommendation, consisting of at least one from a Pediatric Dentistry Faculty Member and one from a Dean or Associate Dean of your dental school.

 Unless submitted with the PASS application, applicants must submit the following items to the program: